wizgurl101/react-expense-app/README.md

 ## Description

-This web application let user to add the number of expenses they have in a month.
+This web application let user add the number of expenses they have in a month.
 The application will display a chart of all expenses of a given calendar year.
 Application does not presist the user's data, therefore, it will be lost when the user closed the it.